zackjohnson298/PySink/README.md

 ![alt text](img/example2_complete.png "Title")

 Congratulations!
 You've just created an asynchronous app with PySink!
-Full example code can be found at https://github.com/zackjohnson298/PySink/examples
+Full example code can be found at https://github.com/zackjohnson298/PySink in the examples/example2 folder.